AustinCodingAcademy/aca-flix/README.md

 ### Setup
 * Get your api key from the themoviedb.org
-* Fork, Clone, yarn install, yarn start
+* Fork, Clone, npm install, npm start

 ### Do